NextronSystems/analysis-cockpit-manual/usage/administration.rst

    root@cockpit:~# cd /etc/nextron/analysiscockpit3/sandbox/connector
    root@cockpit:/etc/nextron/analysiscockpit3/sandbox/connector#

-Here you can find two folders, one each for the type of sandbox.
+Here you can find multiple files and folders.
+The ``.py`` and ``.ini`` files represent each the type of sandbox you want to integrate.
 In this example, we will configure the CAPv2 sandbox with our Analysis Cockpit.

 .. code:: console

    root@cockpit:/etc/nextron/analysiscockpit3/sandbox/connector# ls -lA
-   total 8
+   total 36
-   drwxr-xr-x 4 analysiscockpit3 analysiscockpit3 4096 Aug 22 11:32 capev2
+   drwxr-xr-x 2 analysiscockpit3 analysiscockpit3 4096 Apr 21 15:27 analysiscockpit
+   -rw-r--r-- 1 analysiscockpit3 analysiscockpit3  253 Mär  3 11:20 capev2.ini
+   -rw-r--r-- 1 analysiscockpit3 analysiscockpit3 4934 Mär  3 11:20 capev2.py
+   -rw-r--r-- 1 analysiscockpit3 analysiscockpit3  278 Mär 28  2021 cuckoo.ini
+   -rw-r--r-- 1 analysiscockpit3 analysiscockpit3 9867 Nov 17  2020 cuckoo.py
-   drwxr-xr-x 4 analysiscockpit3 analysiscockpit3 4096 Aug 16 12:03 cuckoo
+   drwxr-xr-x 2 analysiscockpit3 analysiscockpit3 4096 Apr 14 15:29 sandboxapi
-   root@cockpit:/etc/nextron/analysiscockpit3/sandbox/connector# cd capev2/
-   root@cockpit:/etc/nextron/analysiscockpit3/sandbox/connector/capev2#

 Here we have two files which are of relevance for us:

 - capev2.ini